 This hypocritical disparity never struck me, I’m chagrined to admit, until just a few years ago, around the time I started thinking about advising my sons on how to attract women, when the time comes.
 Happily they’ve got a nice head start compared to where I was at their age.
 They’re athletic and musical.
 They’re starting to show some fashion sense.
 Crucially, they’re smart, smarter than I was: smart enough to understand that smarts aren’t everything.

 Suppose there’s a disease that has a 50% chance of infecting you if you come into contact with it.
 Now suppose you come into contact with 10 people in one day.
 On average, 5 of them will be carrying the disease.
 Your odds of avoiding the disease are 50%×50%×50%×50%×50%, which is about 3%.
 In other words, you have a 97% chance of contracting it.

 Now suppose you – and only you – get vaccinated.
-It reduces your odds of infection, when exposed, from 50% to 10%.
+Let’s say it reduces your odds of infection, when exposed, from 50% down to 10%.
 Since no one else is vaccinated, when you come into contact with 10 people, it’s still the case that 5 are infected.
 Your odds of avoiding the disease are now 90%×90%×90%×90%×90%, or 59%.
 There is a 41% chance you’ll get sick.
-That’s a big improvement, but we can do a lot better.
+That’s a big improvement compared to 97%, but we can do a lot better.